aiidalab/aiidalab-k8s/aws/terraform/README.md

 NOTE: Do not modify AWS resources with the console if you created them with Terraform.
 This can cause unintended problems for Terraform because it can't see the resource changes you made.

-If you want to change some of the values or infrastructure, you can fiddle with the `.tf` files and then run `terraform apply -var-file=<your-cluster>.tfvars` again.
+If you want to change some of the values or infrastructure, you can fiddle with the `.tf` files and then run `terraform apply -var-file=aiidalab-cluster.tfvars` again.
 Terraform will compare the new plan to the old plan that you already deployed and see what is has to do to get from one to the other.
 For individual resources, this may be an easy in-place modification, others may have to be destroyed and re-created, and others still may just be different resources, so you delete them and make the replacements.
 Terraform takes care of all of this for you but will show you what it intends to do in the plan it outputs.